-- Group project (80% of the final grade, pass/fail): Students will be asked to develop a business idea for the EU market following the concepts and theory presented during the course.
+- Group project (pass/fail): Students will be asked to develop a business idea for the EU market following the concepts and theory presented during the course.
 The project will be structured according to POCD+ and strategy to address specific EU market (individual country, staged, or community).
-Deliverables: Short report and presentation (either in class pitch or multimedia output TBD).
+Deliverables: Short report and presentation (class pitch)

 For students not regularly attending classes, the final grade for this course is based entirely on a final written examination (100%) comprising open questions related to the mandatory reference materials, and on articles, presentations, and further readings included in the syllabus.

 - Slides, articles and other materials (to be found on BBoard)